khalid-hussain/theprophetsprayer/README.md

 ## Considerations

 My copy uses the Adobe Garamond Pro font, which is not included in the repository for obvious reasons.
 I've made modifications keeping this in mind.
 Things such as discretionary hyphens will need to be edited if a different font and/or different margins are used.
 The cover is not included for obvious reasons.

-# To Do

-## Frontmatter

-- (Maybe) Add a Preface
-- Add Typesetter's Note
-- Add Editor's Note
-- Add permission letter

-## Back matter

-- Change font of Quran chapter list
-- References to Quranic ayat which have been translated in the text

-## Final Checks

-- Ensure footnotes are correct
-- Link internal sections
-- Recheck internal link titles

 # Questions